5 Steps to Reset Your Emotions and Find Inner Peace

 Related reading: "How to Find Inner Peace by Resolving Conflicted Feelings"

 Breathe.
-Find inner peace through the breath.The Silver Linings Playbook: How to Find Inner Peace with 5 Easy Steps
+Find inner peace and reset your emotions through deep breathing.The Silver Linings Playbook: How to Find Inner Peace with 5 Easy Steps

-Use this simple five-step process to get in touch with your emotions, their wisdom and increase your emotional intelligence:
+Use this simple five-step process to get in touch with your emotions, and their wisdom to increase your emotional intelligence:

-STEP 2: Ask yourself: “What am I feeling right now?”
 Lean into the emotion and experience it fully.
 Are you feeling sad or happy?
 Resentful or grateful?
 Lonely?
 Excited?
 Frustrated?
 Peaceful?
+Name it!
+By naming an emotion, it helps to process and dissipate the intensity.

 It’s helpful to continue breathing while you find self-acceptance.
 Breathe in acceptance, breathe out judgment.
 Breathe in peace, breathe out stress.